liferay-search/liferay-docs/en/developer/reference/articles/02-tooling/dev-studio/101-maven-in-dev-studio.markdown

         http://releases.liferay.com/tools/ide/latest/stable/

 2. Check the *Liferay IDE Maven Support* option.
-This bundles all the required Maven plugins you need to begin developing Maven projects for @product@.
+This bundles all the required Maven plugins you need to begin developing Maven projects for @sharepoint@.

     ![Figure 1: You can install all the necessary Maven plugins for Dev Studio by installing the *Liferay IDE Maven Support* option.](../../../images/maven-install-ide-plugins.png)